Robot fish

 A robot fish is a type of bionic robot that has the shape and locomotion of a living fish.
+Most robot fish are designed to emulate living fish which use body-caudal fin (BCF) propulsion, and can be divided into three categories: single joint (SJ), multi-joint (MJ) and smart material-based "soft-body" design.

 Since the Massachusetts Institute of Technology first published research on them in 1989, there have been more than 400 articles published about robot fish.
 According to these reports, approximately 40 different types of robot fish have been built, with 30 designs having only the capability to flip and drift in water.
-Most robot fish are designed to emulate living fish which use Body-caudal fin (BCF) propulsion.
-BCF robot fish can be divided into three categories: Single Joint (SJ), Multi-Joint (MJ), and smart material-based design.
-The most important parts of researching and developing robot fish are advancing their control and navigation, enabling them to 'communicate' with their environment, making it possible for them to travel along a particular path, and to respond to commands to make their 'fins' flap.
+The most important parts of researching and developing robot fish are advancing their control and navigation, enabling them to interact and "communicate" with their environment, making it possible for them to travel along a particular path, and to respond to commands to make their "fins" flap.